term7/term7-journal-mod/README.md

 <em>To easily load member functionality for membership features, Ghost leverages [UNPKG](https://unpkg.com) to provide a CDN for drop-in script known as Portal.
 If member signups are disabled, no CDN will be injected.</em>

 While this is true for the Portal, in order to serch posts, tags and authors, Ghost loads [UNPKG](https://unpkg.com) nevertheless to provide search functionality on the page.
 We removed all elements and buttons that are related to search functionality because we hoped then the CDN also won't be injected.
 However, the CDN still is injected into our website.
-If you look at the page source, it looks like this and in our opinion this is bad for privacy (the data key always is an individual key for each website):
+If you look at the page source, it looks like this (the data key always is an individual key for each website):

 ```
 <script defer src="https://unpkg.com/@tryghost/sodo-search@~1.0.0/umd/sodo-search.min.js" data-sodo-search="https://journal.ghost.io/" data-version="1.0.0" data-key="77fa60d37b3ada6d747320b139" crossorigin="anonymous"></script>
 ```

 While search functionality is a nice feature, we don't like having to trust third parties.
-We want to serve all scripts, font, etc. locally.
+We want to serve all scripts, fonts, etc. locally.

 In oder to stop loading [UNPKG](https://unpkg.com) you will have to host Ghost on your own VPS and change a configuration file.
 Change into the directory of your installation and edit '/versions/5.x.x/core/shared/config/defaults.json', i.e.: